greyscriptdg/PulseBoard_FlutterUI_HealthVitalsDashboard/README.md

 ## 🚀 Roadmap

-- Add animated vitals (Heart, Sleep, Steps, BP, Stress)
+- ✅ Add animated vitals (Heart, Sleep, Steps, BP, Stress)
-- Build reusable HealthCard widgets with micro-interactions
+- Build reusable HealthCard widgets with micro-interactions (Upcoming)
-- Implement expandable bottom drawer with weekly views
+- Implement expandable bottom drawer with weekly views (Upcoming)
-- Final polish for visual spacing and responsiveness
+- Final polish for visual spacing and responsiveness (Upcoming)

 ## 🙌 Acknowledgements

-Crafted with care by GreyScript Technologies
-If you use this project, drop us a ⭐ or tag us on LinkedIn/Twitter — we'd love to see what you build!
+Crafted with care by GreyScript Technologies (mention required) If you use this project, drop us a ⭐ or tag us on LinkedIn/Twitter — we'd love to see what you build!

 ## 🤝 Contributing